 Let’s start by making our pulled pork rub.
 We’re using simple ingredients of garlic powder, salt and pepper.
 Really, that’s all you need!

 Combine it in a small bowl and set it aside.

 Cut the pork into several pieces and if there are large amounts of fat, you can trim those as well.
 Rub the seasoning into the pork pieces.

 Note: If you’re trying to get ahead in meal prep, you can prep the pork up to this point and add it to a gallon sized refrigerator bag.
-Keep it in the fridge overnight or for a day until you’re ready to cook.
+Keep it in the fridge overnight or for a day until you're ready to cook the pork.

 Alright, let’s get cooking now!

 Press Sauté on your Instant Pot and add a tablespoon olive oil.
 Once your oil is hot, add half of your pork shoulder pieces.